suvamkumardas/Learned-Adaptive-Index/README.md

 4. Please note that, to execute LAI the data must be read from a file stored in "data_and_queries/100_million/" directory.
 To run other workloads, the name of the workload file should be provided as a command line argument, as shown above, without the ".txt" extension.

+To run experiments on the YCSB dataset run the command
+- g++ -mavx -O3 -mfma test_ycsb.cpp -o test_ycsb
+- ./test_ycsb data_and_queries/YCSB2/query_uniform_read_only.txt (replace query_uniform_read_only.txt with other files placed under "data_and_queries/YCSB2" directory.